 Free emergency contraception is available at most pharmacies if you’re under 18.
 Remember that it must be taken within 72 hours and the sooner the better (if it is over 72 hours, your local sexual medicine clinic may still be able to help).

 Sex is only ever okay if both people involved want to to do it.
-This video discusses the issue of consent.
+This video 'Tea and Consent' gives a simple but effective explanation.

 Remember if it doesn't feel right, you should never feel like you have to do it.
 There are no blurred lines - sex without consent is rape.
-You can find out more about the good consent guide here.
+You can find out more from the Good Consent Guide.
 If you are worried about sex, you can contact ChildLine at any time to discuss your concerns.

 Child Sexual Exploitation (or CSE as it is sometimes referred to) is a term that explains what happens when abusers encourage children and young people under 18 into sexually exploitative situations, contexts and relationships.
 These often involve the young person being given things such as food, accommodation, drugs, affection, gifts or money in return for performing sexual activities.
 People can often be groomed for a period of time before physical or sexual abuse takes place.